Table of Contents:

 HashMap:- Structure: array of buckets + linked lists / trees (for collisions).

-- Problem with multithreading: two threads can simultaneously modify the same bucket → corrupt structure, element loss, infinite loop during iteration.
+- Problem with multithreading: two threads can simultaneously change one bucket → corrupt structures, loss of elements, infinite loop during iteration.

 - Structure: red-black tree.

-- Concurrent modifications → tree structure can If get/put/rebalance breaks, they can throw a ConcurrentModificationException or corrupt the balance.
+- Concurrent modifications → the structure of the tree can break, get/put/rebalance can throw ConcurrentModificationException or damage the balancing.

-✅ Conclusion: External synchronization is needed, otherwise the map/set is easily corrupted.
+✅ Conclusion: external synchronization is needed; otherwise, the map/set easily gets corrupted.

 2️⃣ SynchronizedMap / SynchronizedSortedMap / SynchronizedSortedSet